Discovering that your shih tzu ate your stash is an instant buzz kill.

 If your dog ate the weed within the last half hour or so, the vet may induce vomiting to prevent his body from absorbing any more THC than it already has.
 He or she may also administer activated charcoal, which will help neutralize some of the THC present.

-The vet will also likely set up an IV line to administer fluids and treat any other problems symptomatically.
+The vet will also likely set up an IV line to administer fluid therapy and treat any other problems symptomatically.
 Many vets will want to keep your dog for observation for 12 to 24 hours.

 However, human tests don’t always work well for dogs, and they frequently produce false positives or false negatives.
 So, your vet may need to use his or her best judgment when deciding on a treatment plan.